-Newcastle Upon Tyne emerged as the city with the most punctual trains for morning commuters and Leeds took second place.
+Newcastle Upon Tyne emerged as one of the cities with the most punctual trains for morning commuters and Leeds took second place.
 Bristol took the last place, with commuters on popular rail routes wasting 4159 minutes waiting for late services.
 Those commuting to London didn’t have it much easier, with the services that were analysed taking 3196 minutes of passenger time.

 A City by City Analysis